LHerrmeyer/herrmeyer_logan_resume/docs/index.md

 `July 2019`

 - Led a large project to educate people about wildlife conservation and to raise food to feed animals at a local wildlife research center.
-- Organized the project months in advance and gathered a team to run the project smoothly.
+- Organized the project months in advance and gathered and led a team to run the project smoothly.

 ## Related Experience